devhawala/ST80/readme.md

 - the subdirectory `1186-dv6` with the files for a sample Smalltalk-80 DV6 environment

+- the subdirectory `1186-analyst` with the files for a sample Smalltalk-80 Analyst-1.2 environment

 - the subdirectory `alto-v2` with the files for a sample Smalltalk-80 Version 2 environment

 - a set of scripts to simplify running ST80: